正常

 In a Nutshell

-The most basic mutex, allowing only one thread to hold it at a time, used to protect shared data across multiple threads.
+The most basic mutex, allowing only one thread to hold it at any given time, used to protect shared data between threads.

 Header